Birkenstock Fitting Guide

 A common challenge with buying Birkenstocks online is size conversion.
 Designed and manufactured in Europe, the original size (before conversion) is always EU Continental sizes and these do not translate directly to UK or US size – they are just different.

-Adding to potential confusion, some of the best known Birkenstock styles are available in two width options: Narrow and Regular Fit.
+Adding to the potential confusion, some of the best known Birkenstock styles are available in two width options: Narrow and Regular Fit.
 Our experience has taught us that the Birkenstock ‘Regular’ really means Wide fitting to most buyers and the ‘Narrow’ fit will be the one most people want.

-Unfortunately the various size translations and width options are often incorrectly published online, which means buying your first pair of Birkenstock sandals online can be a daunting task.
+Unfortunately, the various size translations and width options are often incorrectly published online, which means buying your first pair of Birkenstock sandals online can be a daunting task.
 Read on, for our expert advice on how to get sizing right for you.

 Do Birkenstocks run true to size?